 I spent a lot of effort hiding my size.
 Certain t-shirts masked the belly rolls and were long enough to cover my bum.
-I thought of my new bras as ‘machinery’ and were over $100 each in order to keep the girls supported.
+I thought of my new bras as ‘machinery’ and with a price tag in the triple digits in order to keep the girls supported.
 These pieces of fine engineering were extremely well made and were lacey and pretty but they were so uncomfortable it was unbearable.
 I would remove my bra as soon as possible upon getting home.
 Another thing that happened which is cringe-worthy and perhaps TMI, is my upper inner legs would rub together with the added weight.
 I can not state emphatically enough how much I hated this.
 I had to wear spandex shorts under dresses and skirts in order to avoid chaffing.
 While visiting Cuba just before the pandemic hit, I was perturbed by incessant chaffing due to the added ingredients of salt water and fine sand and had to buy diaper cream in order to combat this problem.
 Ok.
 This really spoke to me.
 Hellooooo.
 Diaper cream!!!!!
 Jysus!

 Because of not sleeping and then feeling completely bloated and toxic while on our sweet little away trip, to New Brunswick, I shook up my routine enough and was uncomfortable enough to see that I had to make a change.
 I was not happy with how I looked nor how I felt.